Great Tibet Tour Logo GREAT TIBET TOUR ®

 Can the elderly and kids travel to Tibet?

-There is no age limitation for people to travel to Tibet.
+There is no age limit for traveling to Tibet.
 Still, theoretically, kids who are under three years old are not recommended to go to Tibet because the parents sometimes can’t tell if their children suffer from symptoms of altitude sickness.
-Meanwhile, traveling to regions with quite high altitudes such as Mt.Kailash or Everest Base Camp is too risky for young kids.
-But in Lhasa and surrounding areas, it is perfectly fine for kids to grab a rough idea of Tibetan culture and history.
+Meanwhile, traveling to regions with quite high altitudes, such as Mt.Kailash or Everest Base Camp, is too risky for young kids.
+But in Lhasa and the surrounding areas, it is perfectly fine for kids to grab a rough idea of Tibetan culture and history.

 As for the seniors, it's also hard to define the boundary of age.
 Things are not always absolute, especially considering the age of traveling to high-altitude places.
 Previously, our oldest client, who came from the US, even made an Everest Base Camp trip at the age of 81 with his 76-year-old wife.
 So we suggest you consult with your doctor first.
 Staying physically strong and healthy is a must before deciding to visit Tibet.